 Prevention strategies to keep your dog’s mouth healthy

 There are several things you can do to help reduce the build-up of plaque and tartar on your dog’s teeth and prevent the development of dental disease.

 Dog dental chews – we all know dogs love to chew, and there are several brands of dental chews available which can help reduce tartar build up.
 The way these dental chews work is that they become sticky when chewed by your dog, and this draws plaque and tartar off the teeth helping to keep the teeth clean.
 See more on OraVET® Dental Hygiene Chews to keep your dog’s teeth healthy.

 Teeth brushing – much like people brushing their teeth to keep them clean, you can also brush your dog’s teeth using a dog tooth brush and special dog toothpaste.
 This mechanical brushing action against the teeth surface will help slow the build-up of plaque and tartar.
 You can purchase a dog tooth brush or finger tooth brush and a special dog toothpaste here, ask us to show you how to brush your dog’s teeth.

-During July till September the team at Sydney Animal Hospitals are providing FREE dog dental checks with a veterinary nurse, to examine your dog’s mouth for signs of dental disease.
+During July and August the team at Sydney Animal Hospitals are providing FREE dog dental checks with a veterinary nurse, to examine your dog’s mouth for signs of dental disease.
 We’re also offering some great deals on dog dental procedures including cleaning and polishing teeth, treating gingivitis and periodontal disease and digital dental radiology.
-There’s also great deals on Hill’s Prescription Diet t/d dental pet food, to help keep your dog’s teeth clean and healthy, with every dental procedure receiving a small bag of Hill’s Prescription Diet t/d dental pet food and a OraVet chew to try at home.
+There’s also great deals on Hill’s Prescription Diet t/d dental pet food, to help keep your dog’s teeth clean and healthy, with every dental procedure receiving a small bag of Hill’s Prescription Diet t/d dental pet food.

 Book online or call your local Sydney Animal Hospitals now to book your dogs FREE dental check on;